axferGit/os/README.md

 ## PLIC (Platform level interrupt controller)

-The PLIC make the link between external components and the microprocessor.
+The PLIC makes the link between external components and the microprocessor.
 It is the source of ```external interrupts```.
 External devices are connected to the PLIC through the ```irq``` wire.
 This wire is pulled up/down (in case of level trigger) to signal an interrupt has occured on the device, then the PLIC will warn the core.

 Configuration